thetredev/thetredev/README.md

 # Hi!

-I'm Timo, a software guy and tinkerer from Germany with a never ending cup of curiosity.
+I'm Timo, an IT systems & software enthusiast from Germany with a never ending cup of curiosity.

 ## About me